Nadineislam/MyOwnProgrammingLanguage/README.md

 .<stmt_list>: A non-terminal that represents a list of statements.

-.<content>: A non-terminal that represents the declaration or assignment statement or if condition or switch case or for loops.
+content: A non-terminal that represents the declaration or assignment statement or if condition or switch case or for loops.

 .<declare>: A non-terminal that represents a variable declaration.